TAILSIT/gpg/README.md

-# Public GPG keys from TAILSIT
+# GPG keys used at TAILSIT

 ## Lars Kielhorn